CNET Asks: Are you going to see Jurassic World: Fallen Kingdom?

 The wait is almost over.
 More than 25 years after the premiere of the original Jurassic Park, we are now in the final days leading up to the release of Jurassic World: Fallen Kingdom.

 Whether it's Chris Pratt's heroism and sarcastic humor, Bryce Dallas Howard's killer performance or the pure nostalgia of seeing Jeff Goldblum in a Jurassic movie, there are plenty of reasons to be excited about this upcoming thriller.
-Personally, I believe with today's advancements in CGI, that the thrills are much more real (at least more so than Jurassic Park 3), and they're my reasons for watching this Friday.
+Personally, I believe that with today's advancements in CGI, the thrills are much more real (at least more so than in Jurassic Park 3), and they're my reason for watching this Friday.

-If you just can't wait to see it, are indifferent or feel any which way, take our polls and let us know!
+If you just can't wait to see it, or you're indifferent, or feel any which way, take our poll and let us know!
 Feel free to leave a comment here and express your thoughts.
 And if you're up for a challenge, test your Jurassic Park knowledge with this fun quiz!

 Discuss: CNET Asks: Will you go see Jurassic World: Fallen Kingdom?